CBEP-SoCB-Details/Shellfish_Bacteria/Analysis/Exploratory_Analysis.md

 modeled with a Pareto GLM (over a fixed support of perhaps 0:inf, or 1:inf).
 The package VGAM supports such Pareto GLMs.

-It may be more appropriate to transform observations into exceedences of one or more thresholds, and analyze the probability of exceedences with a binomial or quasi-binomial GLM.
+It may be more appropriate to transform observations into exceedances of one or more thresholds, and analyze the probability of exceedances with a binomial or quasi-binomial GLM.

 A final alternative may be to use a one-dimensional PERMANOVA to analyze